Manuscript Research Lab

 - orient participants to the use of digital and printed facsimiles and catalogues.

-The workshop is open to undergraduate and graduate students from any institution as well as to faculty, independent scholars, and other individuals interested in manuscript studies and having a background in classics, medieval studies, or library studies.
+The workshop is open to advanced undergraduate and graduate students from any institution as well as to faculty, independent scholars, and other individuals interested in manuscript studies and having a background in classics, medieval studies, or library studies.

-Participants will have access to the Alcuin Library at Saint John's, which contains a collection of rare printed books and extensive research materials supporting manuscript studies, including many books and journals difficult to find elsewhere in the state.
+Participants have access to the Alcuin Library at Saint John's, which contains a collection of rare printed books and extensive research materials supporting manuscript studies, including many books and journals difficult to find elsewhere in the state.